-There are 24 priority level interrupts available in the 1100/60.
+There are 24 priority level interrupts available in the 1100/70 series processors.
 Priority levels 0 through 10 are internal interrupts, which can neither be locked out nor deferred.
-The remainder are external interrupts which can be both locked out and deferred.
-All external interrupts are presented to each CPU in the system.
+The remainder are deferrable interrupts that can be locked out.
+All external interrupts are presented to each

+CPU in the system.
 Therefore, an interlocked synchronization mechanism is provided to ensure that only one CPU actually accepts the interrupt request.

-PHYSICAL SPECIFICATIONS: The 1100/60 central complex cabinet is 30 inches deep, 78 inches wide, and 64 inches high.
+PHYSICAL SPECIFICATIONS: The 1100/70 central complex cabinet is 30 inches deep, 78 inches wide, and 64 inches high.
 The cabinet weighs approximately 1500 pounds.
 Power requirements for the basic CPU complex cabinet is 7 KVA, 60 Hz.
 A motor alternator is not required.
 Cooling required by the CPU complex is less than 1500 cubic feet per minute forced air, supplied from room air or false floor.
-Sperry quotes the heat dissipation as less than 24,000 Btu per hour.
-Recommended temperature for the
+Sperry quotes the heat dissipation as less than 24,000 BTU per hour.
+Recommended temperature for the typical system is 75 degrees F with a relative humidity of 50 percent noncondensing.